pnp/powershell/documentation/Set-PnPPage.md

 ```

 ### -DemoteNewsArticle
-Demotes an existing news post to a regular page
+Demotes an existing news post to a regular page.

 ```yaml
 Type: SwitchParameter